OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

 We have used the GOV UK elements library to define CSS classes.
 The design guide for this is [here](http://govuk-elements.herokuapp.com/).

+## Deployment
+Anything which is pushed to `master` will trigger the [travis build](https://travis-ci.org/UKGovernmentBEIS/beis-mspsds) and cause a deployment to the INT site.

+Anthing pushed to the branch `staging` will cause travis to instead build to the STAGING environment.
+Please only do this if you are confident that this is stable commit.

 ## Licence

 Unless stated otherwise, the codebase is released under the MIT License.
 This covers both the codebase and any sample code in the documentation.